 You need very few ingredients to make masala cashews.
 The spices are what make these cashews, so don’t skip or substitute a single spice!

 - Cashews: raw, unroasted, and unsalted.
 You can easily find raw cashews in bulk at your local Indian grocery store for a decent price.
 I’ve also found raw cashews at Whole Foods and Trader Joe’s though they’re more expensive than what you’ll find at your local Indian store.
+ALDI currently has organic raw cashews and they’re a great deal – not sure how long that’ll last though!
 You can also find them on amazon.

 - Spices: amchur powder, black pepper, fine sea salt, roasted jeera powder, kala namak (black salt), cayenne pepper